Edward R. Bradley

+Biography

 Born in Johnstown, Pennsylvania of Irish descent.
-His ancestors were from Draperstown, County Londonderry, then in Ireland.
+His ancestors were from Draperstown, County Londonderry, Ireland.
 At age fourteen, Edward Bradley was working as a roller in a steel mill before heading for Texas in 1874 to work on a ranch.
 During the Wild West era he worked as a cowboy, a scout for General Nelson A. Miles during the Indian War campaigns and was a friend of Wyatt Earp.

-Gaming businesses

-Whatever the myths may be, Bradley did in fact become successful as a gambler and eventually established a bookmaking partnership that served horse racing bettors at race tracks in Hot Springs, Arkansas, Memphis, Tennessee and in St. Louis, Missouri where he married local woman, Agnes Cecilia Curry.
+Bradley become successful as a gambler and eventually established a bookmaking partnership that served horse racing bettors at race tracks in Hot Springs, Arkansas, Memphis, Tennessee and in St. Louis, Missouri where he married a local woman, Agnes Cecilia Curry.
 He eventually moved to Chicago, Illinois where he would own a hotel, and probably a sports betting operation, and maintain business interests for the remainder of his life.

 By 1891, Bradley had accumulated considerable wealth.
-Bradley moved to St. Augustine in 1891 where he worked in real estate.
+He moved to St. Augustine where he worked in real estate.
 In 1898, he moved him to build the Beach Club on Lake Worth Lagoon in Palm Beach.
 The exclusive restaurant and private gambling casino made him wealthy and he would expand operations to New Orleans, Louisiana with the opening of the Palmetto Club.

-Thoroughbred horse racing

 In 1898, Edward Bradley purchased his first racehorse which quickly led to the acquisition of others.
 In 1906, he bought Ash Grove Stock Farm, a 400 acre property near Lexington, Kentucky which he renamed Idle Hour Stock Farm.
 This became the leading Thoroughbred breeding operation in the American South and added greatly to the rise of Kentucky as the most important horse breeding state in America and the Kentucky Derby as the country's premier race.

 At Idle Hour Stock farm, Bradley built first-class stables and breeding and training facilities.
 Bradley introduced the fibre skullcap worn by jockeys and as a racetrack owner made improvements to the starting gates.

 All of his horses were given a name that began with the Bradley "B".
 His stallion Black Toney, purchased from James R. Keene in 1912, became the farm's first important sire.
 In December 1930, Bradley purchased the French mare La Troienne, who had been consigned by owner Marcel Boussac to the Newmarket, England Sales.

 Over the years, Bradley's horses were conditioned for racing by several trainers such as Willie Knapp and Edward Haughton, but William A. "Bill" Hurley and future U.S. Racing Hall of Fame trainer Herbert J. Thompson met with the most success.